 The VIP program also hosts monthly meetings to give members an opportunity to share their volunteer experiences.
 Monthly meeting topics range from: mental health empowerment, resources for Westchester residents, and even group socials.

 Participants must be Westchester residents.
-Please contact Daniella Molina at [email protected] to become a participant.
+Please contact Jodi Maxner at [email protected] to become a participant.

-10.Bar and Bat Mitzvah community service projects are available and can be tailored to your needs.
-Please contact Rebecca Sigman at [email protected] for more information.
+7.Bar and Bat Mitzvah community service projects are available and can be tailored to your needs.
+Please contact Diana Eppolito at [email protected] for more information.

-Please contact Rebecca Sigman, Director of Community Engagement with any questions.
+Contact Diana Eppolito, WJCS Director of Community Engagement and Donor Relations with any questions.